San Diego Bankruptcy Attorney

 I must be dead broke to file for bankruptcy

-This is completely false and unwise!!!
+This is completely false and very unwise!!!

 It is better to consult with a bankruptcy attorney to learn how to protect your income and your assets before you are completely penniless.